-It was a great fun, both at night at the Viking dinner as well as the party after the landing.
+It was great fun, both at night during the Viking dinner as well as the party after the landing.
 However, the Viking Landing at the West Towers, meant to be the main event of this festival, was a little disappointing.
-I was expecting a “bloodier” battle, hehe.
+I have been expecting a “bloodier” battle and it had nothing to do with this, hehe.

-If you want to take part in the Viking Dinner, you should buy the ticket in advance, otherwise, you will run out of them.
+If you want to take part in the Viking Dinner, you should buy the ticket in advance, otherwise, they will run out.